 According to the Ministry of Health, it is expected that local manufacturers of medical devices can fully master the technology of middle-class medical and healthcare devices by 2035.

 The registration of medical devices falls under the regulation No. 1477/C/SK/IV/91, supervised by the Indonesian Director General of Food and Drugs under the Ministry of Health.
 Indonesia’s Ministry of Health is responsible for bidding all public hospital procurement for disposable medical supplies and medical devices.

 Many new private medical institutes and clinics have been opened in major cities, experiencing significant growth despite the economic slowdown.
 Most medical expenses are in the private health care system, accounting for 53.4 per cent of overall healthcare spending.

-The island of Java offers a higher standard of medical care in Indonesia, especially the capital, Jakarta.
+The island of Java offers a higher standard of medical care in Indonesia, especially in the capital – Jakarta.
 The need for high-quality medical services has led to the establishment of small and state-of-the-art private hospitals.

-Fill out the form and we’ll reply you with a quote and overview of the process your industry.
+Feel free to contact us for a free quotation on entering the Medical Device market in Indonesia.
+Fill out the form and we’ll reply you with a quote and overview of the process in your industry.